 Quite simply eggs are one of the most economical sources of animal-based protein.
-I always buy organic, pasture raised eggs.
+I always buy organic, pasture-raised eggs.
 Pasture-raised eggs are laid by hens that spend their time outside foraging in the grass – not cooped up in small cages indoors.
 Buying organic ensures that when the hens have to be indoors (ie. cold weather), they must be fed organic sprouted grains.
 Their feed is free of hormones, pesticides and GMOs.
 When it comes to pasture-raised, a 2007 study showed some pretty astonishing results in the comparison of factory-farmed eggs.
 According to the study, pasture-raised eggs had:

 You’ll know you’ve found a good pasture-raised egg by the colour of the yolk.
 The oranger the yolk the better.
 Even though I spend a few extra dollars on high-quality eggs, I’m still only paying about .66 cents an egg!
 That’s 6g of protein for under a dollar.
 Can’t beat it!

 The hot topic surrounding eggs is the cholesterol issue.
-Decades of research has now shown there is no correlation between egg consumption and heart disease.
+Decades of research have now shown there is no correlation between egg consumption and heart disease.
 Keep in mind, the cholesterol in the yolk can be oxidized with high temperatures, so poaching is one of the healthiest ways to get all the nutrients an egg has to offer.

 Remember, eat the WHOLE egg.
 Yes, I’m telling you it’s perfectly safe (and even encouraged) for you to eat the yolk.
-The majority of an eggs nutrition comes from its yolk.
-Over 90% of an eggs calcium, iron, phosphorous, zinc, thiamin, vitamin B6, folate, and vitamin B12 are contained in the yolk.
-One hundred percent of its vitamin A, E, D, and K plus it’s DHA, AA, and carotenoids are found in the yolk.
+The majority of an egg’s nutrition comes from its yolk.
+Over 90% of an egg’s calcium, iron, phosphorous, zinc, thiamin, vitamin B6, folate, and vitamin B12 are contained in the yolk.
+One hundred percent of its vitamin A, E, D, and K plus its DHA, AA, and carotenoids are found in the yolk.

 So you’ll notice I included butter in my recipe.